-You may call your mental health plan [mental health plan to Insert Toll-Free Phone Number if Different Than the Footer] to get help filling an appeal.
+You may call your mental health plan at 530-934-6582 to get help filling an appeal.
 The mental health plan will provide self-addressed envelopes at all provider sites for you to mail in your appeal.
-If you do not have a self-addressed envelope, you may mail your appeal directly to the address in the front of this handbook or you may submit your appeal by e-mail or fax to problemresoultion@countyofglenn.net or (530) 934-6592.
+If you do not have a self-addressed envelope, you may mail your appeal directly to the address in the front of this handbook or you may submit your appeal by e-mail or fax to problemresolution@countyofglenn.net or (530) 934-6592.